kolosovpetro/AStudyOnDynamicEquations/README.md

 ## What is all about

 Source code of the manuscript entitled
-"A study on partial dynamic equation on time scales involving derivatives of polynomials".
+"A study on partial dynamic equation on time scales involving derivatives of polynomials" along with Mathematica programs in order to verify results.

 ## How to use Mathematica package